A Christian Tour Leader throughout your holiday plus Daily Devotions and time for worship.

 From “Dan to Beersheba” is a biblical phrase used to refer to the settled areas of the Tribes of Israel between Dan in the North and Beersheba in the South.
 Today we visit the southern part of the Promised Land, Beersheba (Beersheva), an area known also for the Australian Light Horse Cavalry attack in World War I. Our itinerary today takes us through Beersheva to Hebron, first mentioned in the Old Testament in connection with Abraham and an important city in the very early days of the history of the Bible.
 From here we travel through the Elah Valley, where the battle of David and Goliath was fought, and then onto our overnight destination of Netanya on the coastal seafront of the Mediterranean Sea.

-From the Mount of Olives we will enjoy an eye opening moment over- looking Jerusalem before visiting the Church of the Pater Noster, the site on which Jesus taught his disciples the Lord’s Prayer.
-To commemorate the Ascension Emperor Constantine built a church over a cave here in the 4th Century and today we can see it partially reconstructed.
+From the Mount of Olives we will enjoy looking down upon Jerusalem before visiting the Church of the Pater Noster, the site on which Jesus taught his disciples the Lord’s Prayer.
+To commemorate the Ascension, Emperor Constantine built a church over a cave here in the 4th Century and today we can see it partially reconstructed.

-A wonderful conclusion to this journey through the Land of the Bible as we make a guided visit of the Garden Tomb before we enjoy a “last supper” celebration together.
-From Jerusalem we transfer to the Allenby Bridge and return to Amman Airport for our flight to Dubai.
+We bid farewell to Jerusalem as we transfer to the Allenby Bridge and return to Amman Airport for our flight to Dubai.

 Today is a full day of leisure in Dubai.
-You might like to visit the famous Dubai Mall, explore the Gold and Spice Souks or choose one of the many optional tours (available to book once in Dubai).
-Tonight we will enjoy our final dinner in a local restaurant overlooking the dancing fountain show.
+You might like to visit the famous Dubai Mall, explore the Gold and Spice Souks or choose one of the many optional tours (available on tour).
+Tonight, will be a fitting end to your holiday as we enjoy a dinner cruise along the historic Dubai Creek.

 |Departs from:||Description||Twin PP||Single|